Nick and Nora Charles

 Nick and Nora Charles are fictional characters created by Dashiell Hammett in his novel The Thin Man.
-The characters were later adapted for film in a series of films between 1934 and 1947; for radio from 1941 to 1950; for television from 1957 through 1959; as a Broadway musical in 1991; and as a stage play in 2009.
+The characters were adapted for film in a series of films between 1934 and 1947; for radio from 1941 to 1950; for television from 1957 through 1959; as a Broadway musical in 1991; and as a stage play in 2009.

 Synopsis

 Nick and Nora are a married couple who solve murder mysteries while exchanging sharp and smart repartee.
-The tremendous popularity of the characters made them a media archetype, as the bantering, romantically-involved detective duo has become a well-used trope in literature, stage, screen, and television ever since.
+The popularity of the characters made them a media archetype, as the bantering, romantically involved detective duo has become a well-used trope in literature, stage, screen, and television ever since.

 Novel

-The characters first appear in Dashiell Hammett's best-selling last novel The Thin Man (1934).
+The characters first appear in Dashiell Hammett's last and best-selling novel, The Thin Man (1934).
 Nick is a former private detective of Greek ancestry who retired when he married Nora, a wealthy Nob Hill heiress.
 Hammett reportedly modeled Nora on his longtime partner Lillian Hellman, and the characters' boozy, flippant dialogue on their relationship.
-(The novel also mentions that Nick was once a Pinkerton detective, as was Hammett.)
+(The novel also mentions that Nick was once a detective, as was Hammett.)
 The novel is considered one of the seminal texts of the hard-boiled subgenre of mystery novels, but the chief innovation distinguishing it from previous Hammett works such as The Maltese Falcon or The Glass Key was its relative lightness and humor.
-It is nearly as much a comedy of manners as a mystery, and the story tumbles along to the sarcastic banter of Nick and Nora as a reluctant and jaded Nick is dragged into solving a sensational murder, cheered on by the fascinated thrill-enjoying Nora.
+It is nearly as much a comedy of manners as a mystery, and the story tumbles along to the sarcastic banter of Nick and Nora as a reluctant and jaded Nick is dragged into solving a sensational murder, cheered on by the fascinated thrill-seeking Nora.